Tizios9999/glitch-reporter-frontend/README.md

 GlitchReporter is a complete software application that helps tracking and managing customer support requests.
 It allows customers to create tickets to report problems or ask questions, and it provides agents with a centralized view of all tickets.

-This is the frontend interface, you have to run the backend service first in order to make it work.
+You can access the application at this address: <a href="https://glitch-reporter-frontend-fc42.vercel.app/">https://glitch-reporter-frontend-fc42.vercel.app/</a>
+<strong>IMPORTANT: The initial loading might take some minutes, since the application is on a test environment.</strong>

-You can find the repository <a href="https://github.com/Tizios9999/glitchreporter-backend/">here</a>.
+If you are interested about the backend service instead, you can find the repository <a href="https://github.com/Tizios9999/glitchreporter-backend/">here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>